Light Cycle vs. Deeper Cycle

 *The Crown GC6V is a price competitive 205Ah golf car battery.

-Many companies, not just Crown, offer a low Ah, what I describe as, “home owner grade” or “condo complex” Golf Car battery to meet a competitive price point.
-These low Ah GC2 batteries often do not have the same cycling capability that a standard golf course grade GC2 battery has.
+Many companies, not just Crown, offer a low Ah (sub 210Ah), what I describe as, “home owner grade” or “condo complex” Golf Car battery to meet a competitive price point.
+These low Ah GC2 batteries often do not have the same exact cycling capability that a standard golf course grade GC2 battery has.

 This 205Ah GC6V is not a battery that a golf course would generally purchase but rather a homeowner in a condo association that allows golf cars.
 Most all of the GC2 manufacturers offer a price-competitive GC2 battery, but they often don’t have the same cycling capability that a golf course grade GC2 has.

-Generally speaking if you purchase a 6V GC2 battery with 225Ah’s or more, such as a; Trojan T-105, Deka GC15, Crown CR-235, US Battery US-2200 you’re going to be getting a golf course grade GC2 battery.
+Generally speaking if you purchase a 6V GC2 battery with 210Ah to 225Ah, such as a; Trojan T-105, Deka GC15, Crown CR-235, US Battery US-2200 you’re going to be getting a golf course grade GC2 battery.
+Going much above 230Ah in a GC2 case means the plates can become uncovered when healing more easily than a standard GC2 battery.
+They are simply trying to stick more lead in there, and this is fine in a stationary application, but less good on a boat that heals.

 Light Cycle vs. Deep Cycle